harness/backstage-plugins/docs/Contributing.md

 <!-- TODO: Maybe a simpler Harness tutorial without K8S and delegates. -->

-### Create new or use existing Harness pipeline
+### Create a new or use an existing Harness pipeline

 If you already have created Harness pipelines, you don't need to do anything.

-Otherwise, follow [this tutorial](https://docs.harness.io/article/x0d77ktjw8-ci-pipeline-quickstart) or watch this [video tutorial](https://www.youtube.com/watch?v=yz-HNgHCLHE) to create a very simple Harness pipeline.
-Execute the pipeline a few times before proceeding ahead.
+You can watch this [video tutorial](https://www.youtube.com/watch?v=RTbgEVgljg4) to create a pipeline in minutes.
+In this video, you can see how to build a sample pipeline based on Go to help you get started quickly with using Harness CI!

 ### Create and import a new Backstage software entity